 In July 1999, the Division of Earth and Ecosystem Sciences (DEES) was formed following the merger of DRI’s Biological Sciences Center and Quaternary Sciences Center.
 The result is a remarkably diverse collection of scientists, with a range of research interests and expertise that challenges any simple categorization or single research focus.
 In the broadest terms, DEES scientists all contribute to a greater understanding of the history and processes affecting landscapes, the earth’s surface and its living inhabitants.

-As of 2012, DEES personnel consists of 56 professional faculty, 6 technical staff members, and 10 graduate students.
+As of 2012, DEES personnel consists of 54 professional faculty, 6 technical staff members, and 9 graduate students.
 Among the professional ranks, 45% are in the research faculty track, and the remaining 55% are in the associate track.
-Since 2001, DEES faculty size has increased by 22 individuals with the majority of new hires in microbial ecology, the geological sciences, and archaeology.

 Among the technical staff, three members provide administrative support and three members directly support research programs.
 Administrative support is provided to all of the major facilities within DEES in both Reno and Las Vegas.